 All employees are expected to meet performance standards and behave appropriately in the workplace.
 The goal is to guide the employee to correct performance or behavior by identifying the problems, causes and solutions, not to punish the employee.

 In general, corrective action should be progressive, beginning with the lowest severity action before employing actions of more severity.
 Any formal corrective or disciplinary action must follow the principles of "Just Cause".

 If the supervisor gave an oral warning and the problem performance or behavior persists, a written warning may be given.
 This action may be used more than once, however if the problem continues to persist, repetitive letters may not be the solution.
-A template letter may be requested from and Employee Relations consultant.
+A template letter may be requested from an Employee Relations consultant.

-- State clearly at the outset of the letter that it is a written warning, and cite the appropriate personnel policy or contract provision.
+- State clearly at the outset of the letter that it is a written warning and cite the appropriate personnel policy or contract provision.

 - Describe the performance problem(s) or work rule violation(s) in very specific detail and attach documents which support the supervisor's conclusions.

 - Outline previous steps taken to acquaint the employee with the issue and attach copies of the documents that are referred to.